melbournebioinformatics/intro-to-git/episodes/introduction.md

 ---
 title: "Introduction to Git"
-teaching: 40
+teaching: 10
-exercises: 2
+exercises: 1
 ---

 :::::::::::::::::::::::::::::::::::::: questions

 - What is Git?
-- Why use version control?
-- What are the fundamental concepts of version control?
+- What problem does it solve?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Understand what Git is, and what is used for.
+- Understand what Git is, and what it is used for.
-- Understand the benefits of Git in everyday life as a researcher.
-- Understand the fundamental concepts of Git, such as commits, remotes, and the staging area.
+- Understand some of its features that make it so attractive.

 ::::::::::::::::::::::::::::::::::::::::::::::::